 Given the weakness of the witness and her testimony, and our demonstrated readiness to attack her credibility and aggressively defend the case, prosecutors ultimately dropped the charges and my client’s driving record remained clean.

 If you’ve been charged with reckless driving in Colorado Springs, don’t make the mistake of treating it like a run-of-the-mill traffic ticket.
 You have a lot at risk when facing the possibility of a conviction.
-An experienced Colorado Springs reckless driving defense attorney can evaluate your case, advise you of your options, and work to either beat the charges or keep the consequences to a minimum.
+An experienced Colorado Springs reckless driving defense lawyer can evaluate your case, advise you of your options, and work to either beat the charges or keep the consequences to a minimum.